open-austin/open-austin.github.io/projects/process.md

 ### Experiment to **Alpha**

-Solve a person's/group's problem
+The **alpha** stage is about making sure your project solves a person's/group's problem.

-This is the point at which a project becomes an "approved" Open Austin project.
+:information_source:  This is the point at which a project becomes an "approved" Open Austin project.

 1. Identify a project owner(s)
 2. Get approval from an Open Austin coreteam member